Gambling Addiction Withdrawal Symptoms & Signs

 What Are the Symptoms of Gambling Withdrawal?

-The DSM-IV recognizes only restlessness and irritability as a withdrawal symptom of pathological gambling disorder.
-Studies of individuals undergoing gambling withdrawal have indicated that there are other common withdrawal symptoms, namely, depression, poor concentration, and obsessive thoughts.
+The DSM, the official list of conditions and symptoms compiled by the American Psychiatric Association, recognizes only restlessness and irritability as a withdrawal symptom of pathological gambling disorder.
+Studies of individuals undering gambling withdrawal have indicated that there are other common withdrawal symptoms, namely, depression, poor concentration, and obsessive thoughts.
 Many in withdrawal have also reported physical symptoms like headache, cold sweats, insomnia, and diarrhea.

 Depression